Thinking of visiting the Descanso Gardens in La Cañada Flintridge, California? Here are the most energizing and fun things to do in Descanso Gardens.

 If you’re visiting during Halloween or the Christmas holidays, attend one of Descanso Gardens’ nightly events!
 Of course, the garden is open during normal business hours, and the displays and decorations are up.
 At night it is a different experience and worth the cost of the event.

 The Carved event takes place during the fall around Halloween.
 Descanso Gardens features over 100 hand-carved pumpkins with intricate designs and other spooky but fun displays throughout the gardens.

 Enchanted Forest of Lights

-Enchanted is their holiday light event that happens every year from the day after Thanksgiving to just after New Year’s Day.
+Enchanted is their holiday light event, which happens every year from the day after Thanksgiving to just after New Year’s Day.
 It’s an immersive experience with millions of lights, projections, synchronized music, and more.
 It’s one of the most popular things to do at Descanso Gardens during the holidays.

-Tickets for both events go on sale around October, so be sure to buy yours early as they will sell out!
-You can purchase tickets for both events in advance on their website in advance.
+Tickets for both events go on sale around October, so be sure to buy yours early, as they will sell out.
+You can purchase tickets for both events on their website in advance.

 6. Ride the Enchanted Railroad

-The miniature train at Descano Gardens is temporarily closed, but it is a fun and popular thing to do in Descano Gardens when it is open.
+The miniature train at Descanso Gardens is temporarily closed, but it is a fun and popular thing to do in Descanso Gardens when it is open.

-This miniature train ride is a great addition to your day at Descano Gardens for your little ones and for you… we’re all kids at heart, right?
+This miniature train ride is a great addition to your day at Descanso Gardens for your little ones and for you… we’re all kids at heart, right?